rubensworks/PhD-Thesis/content/conclusions.md

 intelligent client-side query engines can perform continuous queries.
 This comes at the cost of an increase in bandwidth usage and execution time, but with a higher guarantee on result completeness as server availability is improved.
+All of this can be evaluated thoroughly using synthetic evolving datasets that can for example be generated with a mimicking algorithm for public transport network.

 This proves that evolving knowledge graphs *can* be published and queried on the Web.
-Furthermore, no high-cost Web infrastructure is needed to publish or query such graphs, which lowers the barrier for smaller, *decentralized* evolving knowledge graphs to be published, without having to be a large entity with a large budget.
+Furthermore, no high-cost Web infrastructure is needed to publish or query such graphs, which lowers the barrier for smaller, *decentralized* evolving knowledge graphs to be published, without having to be a giant company with a large budget.

 ### Future work

-While I have formulated one possible answer the question on how to store and query evolving knowledge graphs on the Web, this is definitely not the *only* answer.
+While I formulated one possible answer the question on how to store and query evolving knowledge graphs on the Web, this is definitely not the *only* answer.
 As such, further research is needed on all aspects.